 Our student-led Shabbat services are held each Friday during the academic year.
 The location varies from year to year, but the combination of strong leadership from our Hillel with support from the campus helps to provide Jewish students the opportunity to gather weekly to welcome the Sabbath!
 Our services tend to be very informal and reflect the Reform background of many of our students, but are constantly adapting to meet the needs and makeup of the campus Jewish community.

 Our dedicated Islamic Prayer Room is available for Muslim students throughout the academic year.
 A Qu’ran and prayer mats are always available.
 While our Muslim community is small, we’re committed to offering a safe and welcoming space for community and prayer.

 In addition to special programs hosted by the CICE, and campus-coordinated services during Orientation, Advent, Ash Wednesday, Easter, and Commencement, much of our Christian worship is led by our diverse student clubs.
 There are usually at least two to three opportunities for Christian worship on campus each week led by clubs like Lighthouse, Fellowship of Christian Athletes, and InterVarsity Christian Fellowship.

 Buddhist Meditation and Prayer

 Our campus Meditation Room is home to a variety of spiritual traditions, but we work to offer weekly student-led Buddhist meditation throughout the school year.
-While the complexity and global nature of Buddhism mean that there are many different ways people may choose to meditate within Buddhist practice, we always encourage students to come together to explore different forms and rhythms for sitting meditation.
+While the complexity and global nature of Buddhism mean that there are many different ways people may choose to meditate or pray within Buddhist practice, we always encourage students to come together to explore different forms and rhythms for sitting meditation.